Dewb/shaderbooth/README.md

 Requires at least one attached camera.
 Supports Quicktime-compatible webcams, and Canon DSLRs that speak EDSDK.

 Three possible scenarios:
-- Live preview with webcam, photos taken with DSLR
 - Live preview and photos with DSLR
 - Live preview and photos with webcam
+- Live preview with webcam, photos taken with DSLR (change LivePreviewSource to Webcam in setup().)

 Requirements: